 QUICK TIP: Make sure the software you choose offers a step-by-step guide to getting set up and offers good support if you’re unsure about anything.

-You can compare the functionality to choose the right payroll for your business.
-Prices start from £4 per month plus £1 per paid employee per month.
+Prices start from £4 per month + £1 per paid employee per month.

-It makes sense to simplify your payroll – you’ll be glad of this when it comes to year end.
+It makes sense to simplify your payroll and you’ll be glad of this when it comes to year end.
 And with more time on your hands, you can concentrate on what really matters - growing your business.

 We hope you’ve found this article useful.
 Find out more about how QuickBooks’ payroll solutions could help streamline the way you pay your employees and stay compliant.